-In setting our engagement programme, we have used a combination of top-down and bottom-up analysis, supported by external pieces of research and a consideration of the systemic issues we have chosen to focus on for the year ahead.
+In setting our engagement programme for the year ahead, we have used a combination of topdown and bottom-up analysis, supported by external pieces of research and a consideration of the systemic issues we have chosen to focus on.
 We apply a risk-based approach to identify the areas of our portfolios where the risk of adverse impacts is most significant.
-Through this assessment, we have identified the companies we will target for further engagement.
+Through this materiality assessment, we have identified the companies we will target for further engagement.